faseeh41/Fire-Detection-Using-YOLOV8/README.md

 ## <img src="./Extra/src.png" alt="index1"/>

-### Emotion Detection
+### Fire Detection

-Humans are used to non verbal communication.
-The emotions expressed increases the clarity of any thoughts and ideas.
-It becoms quite interesting when a computer can capture this complex feature of humans, ie emotions.
-This topic talks about building a model which can detect an emotion from an image.
-There key points to be followed are:
+The fire detection model leverages the advanced YOLOv8 (You Only Look Once, Version 8) architecture to detect fire in images or video feeds.
+This system is designed to enhance safety measures by providing real-time fire detection and immediate alert notifications via email.

 1. Data gathering and augmentation

-   The dataset taken was **"fer2013"**.
-It can be downloaded through the link "https://github.com/npinto/fer2013".
+   The dataset taken was **"Roboflow"**.
+It can be downloaded through the link "https://universe.roboflow.com/workshop-yg2yt/fire-uby1d/dataset/1".
 Image augmentation was performed on this data.

 2. Model building

-   The model architecture consists of CNN Layer, Max Pooling, Flatten and Dropout Layers.
+   The model architecture consists of CNN Layer, Max Pooling, Flatten, Bounding Boxes and Dropout Layers.

 3. Training